Back

 Key Features of Looker

-Access insights in real-time without needing technical knowledge.
+• Access real-time insights without needing technical skills.

-Use LookML (Looker’s modeling language) to define your data relationships.
+• Use LookML (Looker’s modeling language) to define data relationships.

-Create custom reports to answer specific business questions.
+• Create custom reports tailored to your business needs.

-Drag and drop widgets to create personalized layouts.
+• Drag and drop widgets for personalized layouts.

-Drill down into specific metrics or datasets for detailed insights.
+• Drill down into specific metrics for detailed analysis.

-Set up alerts and notifications for important data changes.
+• Set up alerts for important data updates.

-Embedding dashboards directly into your product or website.
+• Embedding dashboards into your product or website.

 Pros and Cons of Looker